Analysis | What You Need to Know About the Coronavirus Pandemic

 4. Who’s most at risk for complications?

 Apparently the elderly and those with underlying health issues.
 Many of the fatalities have been in patients with other illnesses such as high blood pressure, diabetes or cardiovascular disease.
 A Chinese study of 72,000 cases found that 81% of deaths occurred in patients over 60 years old; in another study of about 4,000 cases in the U.S., 80% of those who died were 65 or older.
-In the H1N1 pandemic, about 80% of those who died were younger than 65, according to the CDC.
+(In the H1N1 pandemic, about 80% of those who died were younger than 65, according to the CDC.)
+A Lancet study of 76 patients in a Chinese hospital found that those with a relatively high virus count in the back of the nose and throat at the time of admission tended to develop more severe illnesses and remain infectious longer.
+That suggests viral load might be a useful marker for making a prognosis, it said.

 5. How do people contract it?